dmis-lab/BioSyn/README.md

 ### Predictions (Top 5)

 This demo shows the top 5 predictions given a mention `ataxia telangiectasia`.
 Not that the first run will take long to embedding the whole dictionary.
+You can download dictionary file from [datasets](###Datasets).

 ```
 MODEL=biosyn-ncbi-disease